 FrontsFront 2019-20 Season Highlights

-As we in the FrontsFront await news from the Ontario Hockey League as to what, if any, remains of the 2019-20 season, I thought I’d look back at some great moments in the Kingston Frontenacs season.
+As we have learned from the Ontario Hockey League, the 2019-20 OHL season has been concluded.
+I thought I’d look back at some great moments in the Kingston Frontenacs season.